getify/You-Dont-Know-JS/getting-started/ch1.md

 # You Don't Know JS Yet: Getting Started - 2nd Edition
-# Chapter 1: Getting To Know JavaScript
+# Chapter 1: What Is JavaScript?

 | NOTE: |
 | :--- |